Skip to main content

 6. Seek professional help

 Sometimes you might not be in a position to help someone with their mental health and might have to get them to seek professional help.
 Singapore Association for Mental Health (SAMH) provides a whole range of services including everything from counselling, creative and rehabilitation services, to outreach activities, skills training and job opportunities.
-If it’s not possible to accompany your friend to a doctor or polyclinic, call for SAMH’s Mobile Support Team at 8511 2678 for them to come home and assess the case personally.
+If it’s not possible to accompany your friend to a doctor or polyclinic, get in touch with them here.

 For the latest updates on Wonderwall.sg, be sure to follow us on TikTok, Telegram, Instagram, and Facebook.
 If you have a story idea for us, email us at [email protected].